 The Catholic church's documents on the ordination of women to the diaconate depend on scholarship that Vagaggini and others have since proven false.
 Since the diaconate exists to this day in the Eastern church, the question of why this 2,000-year-old tradition does not persist in the West, and why its prohibition has been allowed to remain founded on faulty scholarship, remains a pressing and even, to many, a frustrating one.

 In August 2013, Pope Francis declared that it was important, even necessary to give women more space (spazio) in the church.
-A rereading of these two essays by Vagaggini, so masterfully translated by Zagano, could fortify that papal hope and endow the reintroduction of an ancient tradition with scholarly and historical gravity.
+A rereading of these two essays by Vagaggini, so masterfully translated, could fortify that papal hope and endow the reintroduction of an ancient tradition with scholarly and historical gravity.

 [Kevin Madigan is Winn Professor of Ecclesiastical History at Harvard University and editor and translator, with Carolyn Osiek, of Ordained Women in the Early Church: A Documentary History.]